TheComputerM/awesome-svelte/README.md

 - [Smelte](https://github.com/matyunya/smelte) - UI framework with material components built with Tailwind CSS. _(pre-v5)_
 - [SVAR Core for Svelte](https://github.com/svar-widgets/core) - A collection of 20+ Svelte UI components for building fast-performing, interactive and responsive web apps.
 - [AgnosticUI](https://github.com/agnosticui/agnosticui) - Accessible Svelte Component Primitives (that also work with React, Vue 3, and Angular).
+- [FlyonUI](https://flyonui.com/) - It is an open-source Tailwind CSS Components Library with semantic classes and powerful JS plugins.

 ## UI Components